SarthakMalhotra/SarthakMalhotra/README.md

 I'm Sarthak Malhotra, a curious high school sophomore from Delhi, India, with a budding interest in computer science.
 While I may not have a vast array of skills just yet, I'm enthusiastic about learning and diving deep into the world of technology.
 My journey is just beginning, and I'm excited to explore and grow alongside the vibrant tech community.
 Let's connect and learn together!

+Currently Enrolled for a Computer Science Research Program, Looking forward for more Opportunities this Summer.

 - 🌱 I’m currently advancing in python
 - 🤔 I’m looking for help with archlinux.
 - 💬 tell me a cool techie fact.